XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 * Providing `simplify: true` removes points that fall in a straight line to reduce the data size
 * The connection profile is returned in the `sampled` attribute
 * The profile points are given in the direction `from` to `to`
+* You can also use the [profile-tools](https://github.com/XvisionAS/fieldtwin-open-libraries/tree/main/profile-tools) package to extract connection profiles

 <br>
 <hr>